 4.1.2 The aviation program MUST establish and assess student and student support services goals to ensure continuous improvement of the performance and success of its students and graduates consistent with the mission and educational goals of the program and institution.
-The assessment of student and student support services goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 4.11.
+The assessment of student and student support services goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 4.11.